Posting Number: 20110477

 Purpose of Position:

 The National Great Rivers Research and Education Center (NGRREC) is seeking one Junior Habitat Assistant to work utilizing common ecological restoration tools to establish and manage a suite of conservation practices.
-The primary purposes of these positions will be to work with landowners to implement the best restoration or management practice application for the particular site and utilize the necessary tools to successfully accomplish the conservation goal while preparing practitioners to think at landscape scale levels as it pertains to conservation application.
-This position is part of a partnership between Illinois Department of Natural Resources (IDNR) Illinois Recreational Access Program (IRAP) and Lewis and Clark Community College/National Great Rivers Research and Education Center (NGRREC).
-This is a temporary part-time position (29 hrs/week starting at $12.42/hr) with a target start date of April 1, 2019 and will last until June 30, 2019.
-There is a possibly for an extension based on a submitted grant that would extend the Habitat Strike Team’s work until June 30, 2021.
+The primary purposes of these positions will be to work on private and public lands to implement the best restoration or management practice application for the particular site and utilize the necessary tools to successfully accomplish the conservation goal while preparing practitioners to think at landscape scale levels as it pertains to conservation application.
+This position is part of a partnership between Illinois Department of Natural Resources (IDNR) Illinois Recreational Access Program (IRAP) and Lewis and Clark Community College/National Great Rivers Research and Education Center (NGRREC) and other regional partners.
+This is a temporary part-time position (29 hrs/week starting at $12.42/hr) with a target start date of August 16, 2019 and will last at least until May, 2021.